danielfullmer/pinecube-nixos/README.md

 It should be accessible over UART2 pins (see pinout on wiki) or SSH.
 - Username: `nixos`
 - Password: `nixos`

+This repository remains a work-in-progress, with certain features I need still not finished, including hardware accelerated encoding support.

 # Additional Notes